 Site-level assessment of governance and equity (SAGE)

-IIED and partners in the SAGE initiative have developed and are rolling out a relatively simple, low-cost tool for stakeholders and rightsholders in protected or conserved areas to assess governance and equity.
-Building on very positive experiences to date, further scaling up will follow the formal launch of the tool in spring 2022.
+IIED and partners in the SAGE initiative have developed and are scaling up a relatively simple, low-cost tool for stakeholders and rightsholders in protected or conserved areas to assess governance and equity.
+Building on very positive experiences to date, a SAGE version 2.0 has been released as we change our focus from methodology development to support for scaling up.

 Site-level assessment of governance and equity (SAGE) is one of three tools for stakeholders and rightsholders to themselves assess the social impacts, governance and equity of their conservation efforts.
 The other two tools are social assessment for protected and conserved areas (SAPA) and governance assessment for protected and conserved areas (GAPA).